gflorez97/dataProcesses2019/Final Project/final-project.md

 - Factores externos, subjetividad.
 - Cambiamos por un modelo para predecir los minutos en base a las otras, pensamos que muchos minutos probablement ayuden a isllnba.

-We tried to create a linear model, using the r function ```rm``` to try to assess the strength of relationships in our dataset, related to whether a player is or not one of the 10 best of a year.
+We tried to create a linear model, using the r function ```lm``` to try to assess the strength of relationships in our dataset, related to whether a player is or not one of the 10 best of a year.
 Using the next formula, we wanted to obtain the model that maximized the R-squared value, as it is a metric of the strength of our model in describing the features, and then to study the significance of each of the features in that model, trying to see which ones are the most important for our variable of interest.

 ``` r
 model = lm(isAllNBACuant ~ FEATURES, data=nbaFinalLM)